rossant/website/content/2015-07-24-compiler-data-visualization.md

 ### Future-proof

 We can consider that OpenGL is on a rather slow deprecation road since Vulkan has been announced last March.
 Of course, OpenGL is so widely used that it's not going to disappear before many, many years.
-But by chosing to move forward with a brand new API, the Khronos Group sent a clear signal to the industry.
+But by choosing to move forward with a brand new API, the Khronos Group sent a clear signal to the industry.

 I also believe that LLVM has a clear future.